Ranoidea bella

-Ranoidea bella is a species of frog in the subfamily Pelodryadinae, first found in Cape York Peninsula.
+Ranoidea bella is a species of frog in the subfamily Pelodryadinae, first found in Cape York Peninsula in Queensland, Australia.
 The species is most similar to R. gracilenta and R. chloris, but can be distinguished from its cogeners by having a large male body size (between 34.5 to 41.8 mm), a "near-immaculate" green dorsum, an orange venter, its bright orange-coloured digits and webbing, the purple lateral surfaces of its thighs, by lacking a canthal stripe, its white bones, and a single-note male advertisement call.
 It inhabits rainforest and monsoon vine thicket near water.